workadaptive/content/_articles/when-ai-actually-gets-it.md

 The insight: Multiple AI agents in parallel IDE windows.
 I'm the conductor, cycling between them.
 Each maintains its own context.
 Loose coordination, fast iteration.
 Scrappy methodology applied to managing multiple AI collaborators.

-I read these and thought: "This is exactly where I was going with this.
-How did it get there?"
+I read these and thought: "This is exactly where I was going.
+How'd it get there?"

 So I asked.